 When the days drew near for him to be taken up, he set his face to go to Jerusalem.
 And he sent messengers ahead of him.
 On their way they entered a village of the Samaritans to make ready for him; but they did not receive him, because his face was set toward Jerusalem.
 When his disciples James and John saw it, they said, "Lord, do you want us to command fire to come down from heaven and consume them?"
 But he turned and rebuked them.
 Then they went on to another village.
 As they were going along the road, someone said to him, "I will follow you wherever you go."
 And Jesus said to him, "Foxes have holes, and birds of the air have nests; but the Son of Man has nowhere to lay his head."
 To another he said, "Follow me."
 But he said, "Lord, first let me go and bury my father."
 But Jesus said to him, "Let the dead bury their own dead; but as for you, go and proclaim the kingdom of God."
 Another said, "I will follow you, Lord; but let me first say farewell to those at my home."
 Jesus said to him, "No one who puts a hand to the plow and looks back is fit for the kingdom of God." -Luke 9:51-62

-Mysticism involves the awareness of interconnectedness, the intuitive knowledge or insight that everything is linked, and that what humanity tends to call “the divine” is at the heart of being.
+Mysticism involves the awareness of interconnectedness, the intuitive knowledge or insight that everything is linked, and what humanity tends to call “the divine” is at the heart of all being.

 I see this relational dynamic in Jesus' encounter with the would-be disciples.
 Jesus responds to the seeker who wishes to follow him this way - Foxes have holes and birds of the air have nests but the Son of Man has nowhere to lay his head.
 In her commentary for this week in Feasting on the Word (Year C Volume 3, Westminster/John Knox Press) I loved Elaine Heath”s insight: “God incarnate is essentially homeless apart from the hospitality of others.”